 This is the kind of depression that made its way into novels in the last century and may still be seen on soap operas.
 These literary efforts make this look like it is someone being dramatic or overacting.
 In the clinic, this is a real enough disorder and people with this condition are not faking it for attention.

 Depression with atypical features specifier.

-With atypical features the depressed person can snap out of it a little for a while if something really good happens.
+With atypical features, the depressed person can snap out of it a little for a while if something really good happens.
 They laugh at a joke, some of the time.
-Trouble is that the happy feeling is fleeting and disappears before they realize they just smiled.
+The trouble is that the happy feeling is fleeting and disappears before they realize they just smiled.